mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 Visit the [mParticle developer documentation](https://docs.mparticle.com/developers/) to learn more about integrating the SDKs into your application.

-For more information about the Snippets Tool, visit the [Github repo](https://github.com/mParticle/data-planning-snippets).
+For more information about the Snippets Tool, visit the [GitHub repo](https://github.com/mParticle/data-planning-snippets).